-The number of days off you'll have per week is outlined in our job description, and the day(s) off you have are variable and relate to our guest calendar, and will not always be the same day(s) every week.
+Your time off schedule is outlined in the job description.
 It is important for us to point out that your time off doesn't mean you are now a candidate for the fully guided activities you see on our website that our guests are participating in.
-If that is the experience you are looking for, it will be better for you to come as a paying guest versus a paid employee.
+If that is the experience you are looking for it will be better for you to come as a paying guest versus a paid employee.
 Here are some of the things you can do with your time off:

 There are nearly unlimited kayaking and hiking opportunities right here from the lodge.
 Walks up the mountain behind the lodge, or along the coast, provide opportunities to spot a variety of flora and fauna throughout the summer and as the season changes.
-Our trusty dog Dakota is always up for a good hike, whether it's with you, or along the coast as you paddle a kayak.
+Our trusty dog Dakota is always up for a good hike, whether its with you, or along the coast as you paddle a kayak.
 You are also invited to join guided kayak or hiking trips with the guests if the guide in charge of the trip invites you along.